Lhx94As/Awesome-Spoken-Language-Identification/README.md

 **JSTSP**:
 1. [Efficient Self-supervised Learning Representations for Spoken Language Identification](https://ieeexplore.ieee.org.remotexs.ntu.edu.sg/document/9866521)

 >This paper illustrates that wav2vec features extracted from XLSR-53 perform well for LID, indicating that features from middle layers (14~16) are the best for LID.
 In the mean time, a linear bottleneck block (LBN) and an attentive squeeze-and-excitation block are proposed to reduce irrelevant information to improve LID performance.
 The model with LBN shows even better performance than finetuning.
 So detailed because this is my work.
+(Code is available)

 ## Performance comparison: